milvus-io/pymilvus/README.md

 ```

-If you encounter any problems or bugs, please add new issues
+If you encounter any problems or bugs, please open new issues